grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

     <center><img align="center" src="https://i.pinimg.com/originals/74/a0/a5/74a0a51848fb3717c671598dc675c654.jpg" ></center>
     ```

-5. Remove the Panel Title, Click on _Transparent Background_ and click *Apply*.
+5. Remove the Panel Title, Click on _Transparent Background_ and click *Save Dashboard*.
 6. Size the panel appropriately.

 ## Arrange our panels